Unifying Theories for Nonequilibrium Statistical Mechanics: Discussion and Comparison

 \section{Discussion and Comparison}

-This section provides further background and highlights the connections between theories by presenting short derivations of alternative approaches to the present problem.
 Often, applied literature provides specialized fluctuation-dissipation or fluctuation theorems that give little hint as to how they may be generalized or extended.
 In fact, the original derivations allow quite a bit of flexibility in defining what forces and flows can enter, and can be put into a form very much resembling our major results (Eqns.~\ref{e:fdt2},~\ref{e:fdt3}, and~\ref{e:maxtrans}).
 We discuss these alternative viewpoints by standardizing the notation and re-stating the theorems in terms of time-derivatives (flows) rather than absolute positions.